faGH/fa.intelligence.notebooks/environments/conda/README.md

 # conda
 ## Description
 This page describes how to set up any conda environment within this directory.

+## Getting Started
+- Open a terminal in the root of this directory (or any directory containing conda-compatible yml files).
+- Deactivate the current envirnonment: `conda deactivate`
+- Create environment from YML file of your choice: `conda env create -f tensorflow-apple-silicon.yml`
+- Activate the environment: `conda activate tensorflow-apple-silicon`
+- Add Jupyter support to environment: `conda install nb_conda`
+- Register the environment with Jupyter with a name of your choice: `python -m ipykernel install --user --name tensorflow-apple-silicon --display-name "Python 3.9 (TF - Apple Metal)"`
+- Fire up Jupyter Notebook to test: `jupyter notebook` or simply use VS Code's built-in capability to execute Jupyter files by opening one up and choosing the Environment we just created as the kernal of choice.

 ## Contribute
 In order to contribute, simply fork the repository, make changes and create a pull request.